 Butterfly or London roofs are generally present in some of the Victorian terraces to the south of the Borough.
 These roofs usually require a mansard type extension to achieve the required floor to ceiling heights.
 Where they are part of a terrace they will generally not be acceptable unless carried out in conjunction with neighbours to achieve a meaningful grouping of roof alterations.

-Appoint us for Waltham Forest residential architect projects in the following areas:
+Appoint us for your Waltham Forest residential architect project in the following areas: